cat no | io1007

 ioGlutamatergic Neurons GBA null/R159W form structural neuronal networks by day 11

-ioGlutamatergic Neurons GBA null/R159W demonstrate gene expression of neuronal and glutamatergic-specific markers following reprogramming
+ioGlutamatergic Neurons GBA null/R159W demonstrate gene expression of neuronal and glutamatergic-specific markers following deterministic programming

-Disease-related GBA is expressed in ioGlutamatergic Neurons GBA null/R159W following reprogramming
+Disease-related GBA is expressed in ioGlutamatergic Neurons GBA null/R159W following deterministic programming

 GBA protein is present in ioGlutamatergic Neurons GBA null/R159W at a lower level than the wild type control